-Daylight saving time (not savings, as many people say) begins at 2 a.m. local time on Sunday, March 10.
-While "smart" devices may change time automatically, don't forget to turn manual clocks an hour ahead, from 2 a.m. to 3 a.m.
+Daylight saving time (not savings, as many people say) begins at 2 a.m. local time on Sunday, March 13.
+"Smart" devices may change time automatically, manual clocks don't, so make sure to move them an hour ahead, from 2 a.m. to 3 a.m.

-Daylight saving time (DST) is designed to provide an extra hour of evening sunlight, and it will stay in effect for eight months until Nov.
-3, when daylight saving time ends for the year.
-[Daylight Saving Time 2019: A Guide to the When, Why, What and How]
+Why are we "springing forward" on Sunday?
+Daylight saving time (DST) is designed to provide an extra hour of evening sunlight, and so the clocks will remain in DST for eight months until Nov.
+6, when daylight saving time ends for the year.

-Benjamin Franklin, the brainchild of DST, proposed the idea in 1784 as a way to conserve energy, said David Prerau, author of "Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time" (Thunder's Mouth Press, 2005).
-Ideally, people would spend time outside, enjoying the extra hour of daylight, rather than sit inside, wasting energy on lighting, Franklin reasoned.
+The father of DST, Benjamin Franklin proposed the idea in 1784 as a way to conserve energy, said David Prerau, author of "Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time" (Thunder's Mouth Press, 2005).
+The idea was that people would spend that extra hour of daylight outdoors, rather than sitting inside, wasting energy on lighting and energy-sucking appliances, Franklin reasoned.

 Even so, Franklin's idea spread in the 20th century.
-In 1908, a city in Ontario, Canada, became the first modern region to officially implement DST, according to Time and Date.
+In 1908, a city in Ontario, Canada, became the first modern region to officially implement DST, according to timeanddate.com.
 The Germans began following DST in May 1916, with the goal of conserving fuel during World War I. The rest of Europe followed suit soon after, and the United States officially adopted daylight saving time in 1918.

-However, American farmers objected to the change, as it eliminated an hour of their morning light (it's a myth that daylight saving time helps farmers).
+However, American farmers objected to the change, since it eliminated an hour of their morning light; in fact, it's a myth that daylight saving time helps farmers.
 So, the country dropped the time change until World War II, and only a select number of states chose to follow it after the war's end.

 Because daylight saving time was practiced at different times in different states, it threw the country's time zones into disarray.
 It wasn't until the Uniform Time Act of 1966 that daylight saving time acquired a standard start and stop time — although states themselves can choose whether to participate.